Obarun/66/doc/66-frontend.md

         cmd_args=-d -s
         ````

         The `!` character can precede the value.
 Ensure **no** space exists between the exclamation mark and the *value*.
 This action explicitly avoids setting the value of the *key* for the runtime process but only applies it at the start of the service.
-For intance, the following valid example unset the `key=value` pair `dir_run=!/run/openntpd` from the general environment variables of the service.
+For instance, the following valid example unsets the `key=value` pair `dir_run=!/run/openntpd` from the general environment variables of the service.

         the following syntax is valid